Working well as a board

 What you need to know about the board make-up

-All boards are a mix of elected/selected parent representatives (between three and seven on each board), the principal, a staff representative, a student representative (this applies to schools with students above year 9 only), proprietor’s appointees (state-integrated schools only and not more than four on each board), co-opted trustees and appointed trustees (the body corporate).
+All boards are a mix of elected/selected parent representatives (between three and seven on each board), the principal, a staff representative, a student representative (this applies to schools with students above year 9 only), proprietor’s appointees (state-integrated schools only and not more than four on each board), co-opted board members and appointed board members (the body corporate).
 For more information, take part in our professional development module on governance essentials and you’ll get up-to-speed in no time.

 How power and influence is distributed on the board